This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 When you reach Glencoe, you will see the impressive Buachaille Etive Mor Mountain from far away (1022m).
 This is probably the most photographed peak in Scotland because of its wonderful triangular shape.

 As you drive towards it, the excitement builds up, as you know it is the beginning of a scenic valley.

-And if you are a James Bond Movie fan, take the dead end road at its foot called Glen Etive, to see some filming locations of the Skyfall movie!
+And if you are a James Bond Movie fan, take the dead-end road at its foot called Glen Etive, to see some filming locations of the Skyfall movie!

 Not much further after that is another stop with a grandiose view of Glencoe.
-I just wish I had had the technology to take a 360° panorama for you.
+I just wish I had the technology to take a 360° panorama for you.

 From there you can see many of the Glencoe summits.
 It is the departure point for several hikes including Munro Bagging options – like they say in Scotland (meaning climbing peaks over 3000ft-915m).

 This is a perfect place to stop for a while on your road trip from Edinburgh to the Isle of Skye if you like hiking.

 As you continue your Edinburgh to Isle of Skye road trip, you drive by other famous stops like the 3 Sisters but I recommend a stop often overlooked, the one near Loch Atriochtan.

 At this point the valley is narrow and the small loch offers a great perspective of the mountain wall.

 7. Glen Shiel